4 Key Areas SMEs should know about Budget 2018

 c.
 NRF-Temasek IP Commercialisation Vehicle

-At least $100 million will be going into this joint venture, whereby it brings together Temasek’s global investment networks with NRF’s connections from the Singapore R&D community, to grow companies that draw on IP from publicly-funded research in Singapore.
+Over S$100 million will be invested into this joint venture.
+This brings together Temasek’s global investment networks with NRF’s connections from the Singapore R&D community, this is aimed to help grow companies that draw on IP from publicly-funded research in Singapore.

 d.
 Aviation Transformation Programme (ATP)

-The ATP will be launched to build up Singapore’s R&D capabilities to address challenges arising from increased air traffic and constraints in manpower, land and airspace.
-3 key thrusts will be focused on:
+The ATP will be launched to build up Singapore’s R&D capabilities to address challenges arising from increased air traffic and constraints in manpower, which currently impacts both land and airspace.
+Key thrusts will be focused on:

 i.
 Seamless ground operations

 ii.
 Effective and efficient security

 iii.
 Premium travel experience